-Karin Community Initiatives- Uganda is a registered (S.5914/4476), local non-profit organization seeking to improve the socio-economic wellbeing of vulnerable children, and families with our current focus in Gulu District – Uganda.
-The main goal is to help create a better future for the vulnerable children in assisted communities through medical care, improving their quality of life, enabling families to earn incomes to meet their basic needs and to offer the good news of Jesus, who calls on all people to a new life in His love and salvation.
+Karin Community Initiative – Uganda is a registered (S.5914/4476), local non-profit organization seeking to improve the socio-economic well being of children and families, with our current focus in Gulu District – Uganda.
+The main goal is to help create a better future for the children in assisted communities through medical care, improving their quality of life, enabling families to earn income to meet their basic needs, and to offer the good news of Jesus, who calls on all people to a new life in His love and salvation.

-While implementing her programs, Karin Community Initiative – Uganda has been faced with a number of challenges e.g. Limited skilled personnel, Limited financial sources, Out weighing community needs, among others, which are hindering her progress.
-As a way of mitigating these challenges to strike a balance and also considering the available skills among community members and tourism opportunities in the area and Uganda at large, Karin has initiated a Voluntourism project as a fundraising strategy and also an opportunity for her volunteers to experience and adventure while volunteering to serve the people of Gulu, Uganda.
+While implementing her programs, Karin Community Initiative – Uganda has been faced with a number of challenges–limited skilled personnel, limited financial resources, overwhelming community needs, among others–which are hindering progress.
+As a way of mitigating these challenges, and also considering the available skills among community members and the tourism opportunities in the area and in Uganda at large, Karin has initiated a Volunteer program as a fundraising strategy.
+Volunteers can experience life and adventure in the area while serving the needs of the people of Gulu, Uganda.

 Uganda is an extraordinary land at the geographical heart of the African continent.
-She lies astride the equator, where the east African savannah meets the West African jungle, making this an area of unimaginable biodiversity.
+She lies astride the equator, where the east African savannah meets the west African jungle, making this an area of unimaginable biodiversity.
 There is no other country in the world like it.
-Over 100,000 species of animals, including 1200 species of butterflies, call Uganda their motherland.
+Over 100,000 species of animals, including 1,200 species of butterflies, call Uganda their motherland.
 Uganda offers an incredible experience you will never forget.
-To be precise, Uganda is a very beautiful country and the volunteer’s presence here will make a big difference, to Uganda and the volunteer.
+Uganda is a very beautiful country and the volunteer’s presence here will make a big difference, both to Uganda and to the volunteer.

 Volunteers at Agonga Karin Community Health Centre